dtabirca/design-patterns/README.md

 Front controller - centralized entry point for handling requests
 Servant - helper class defining common functionality for a group of classes
 Active Record - wrap a row of a database table in an object
-Repository pattern - communication layer between the application and data source, with powerful querying capabilities
+Repository pattern - communication layer between the application and data source, with powerful querying capabilities  (Mediates between the domain and data mapping layers using a collection-like interface for accessing domain objects.)
 Active Object - a list of one time runnable commands
 Monostate Object - dynamic public methods to get/set static private variables
+Service Locator is considered an anti-pattern, hides class dependencies instead of exposing them as you would do using the Dependency Injection.
+EAV -The Entity–attribute–value (EAV) model is a data model to describe entities where the number of attributes (properties, parameters) that can be used to describe them is potentially vast, but the number that will actually apply to a given entity is relatively modest.